tr-2019/tragedy-revisited/README.md

 # Further notes
 Quick idea for indirect reciprocity game: Do players use their own coins to give away or keep or do they get coins to give away or take? -> Prospect Theory (Kahnemann 1979)

+From Stefano:
+Implementing only history as treatment, without indirect reciprocity: Stefano would expect that only revealing the other players' decisions would lead not to less, but more extraction from the common pool!
+Because "fair" players would feel encouraged to also be uncooperative?!
+Are we convinced?
+Stefano suggests we should test this